qsymmachus/dnd/2021-04 Carnivale Sewers/2021-04 Carnivale Sewers.md

   * STR 0, DEX +1, CON +0, INT +3, WIS +1, CHA +1
   * Attacks: unarmed only
   * Spells: [Advanced spells](./advanced-spells.pdf)
-  * Items: Sky Robes. +1 to AC, 10% of deflecting a spell
+  * Items: Sky Robes. +1 to AC, 10% chance of deflecting a spell

-The northmost sewerway is blocked by three Portcullis.
+The northmost sewerway, which provides passage to the __Reservoir__, is blocked by three Portcullis.
 The players can see light coming from a point down the tunnel, but it's too far to make out what's down there.
-These Porticullis can only be opened by the __three levers__ scattered around the map.
+These porticullis can only be opened by the __three porticullis levers__ scattered around the map.
 The levers are located in

 * The Boss Quarters
 * The Contraband Room